Paul Horwich, in a long NY Times essay wrote:

 We speak of the planets as gods but then we define their qualities in human terms, reducing them instantly to human status, when, as living beings of a higher order, the planets do not correspond in a direct way to human qualities.
 A relationship does exist, but not in the subject/object way astrologers have couched it.
 As Wittgenstein stressed, we only can know what language allows us to know, and what lies beyond the realm of language is unspeakable: “Whereof one cannot speak, thereof one must be silent,” he wrote.
 And this is where the relationship between the human and the divine exists.
 Where astrology begins.

-What is beyond speech and language is a different kind of perception, another kind of relationship, and this, ultimately is what astrology actually is: a relationship.
-It is not a science, art or religion — it might have facets that touch on each of those categories, but ultimately astrology is a relationship that is a living dialectic that defines, reveals directly, a unified field of existence.
+What is beyond speech and language is a different kind of perception, another kind of relationship, and this, ultimately is what astrology actually is: a transactional relationship.
+It is not a science or religion — it might have facets that touch on those rubrics, but ultimately astrology is a relationship that is a living dialectic that defines, reveals directly, a unified field of existence.
 The complete Being-ness of reality.

 To move beyond astrology’s symbolic or archetypal matrixes invites direct knowing.
 A quality of communion that illuminates our consciousness to that of the cosmos’, not vice versa.
 This, then, is when astrology becomes a spiritual practice.
 Meister Eckhart warned: “That person never gets to the underlying truth who stops at the enjoyment of its symbol.”

 Using archetypes to describe qualities that are inherent to each planet is like describing your relationship to your wife or boyfriend with a symbol.
 This is dehumanizing.
 People live through and experience their lives, not a collection of archetypes.
 Your wife or boyfriend is a living being; planets are living beings — there is no need to dilute the experience of one’s relationship to reality with a symbol or an archetype.